5 Star Medicare Advantage Plan Ratings 2014/2015

 High Performing Medicare Advantage Plans 2014 (Gold Star)

 For 2014, the availability of highly rated advantage plans has increased.
 About 38 percent, or 162 contracts, earned 4 or 5 stars for their overall rating.
+For 2015 it is expected that the number of available plans will furthermore go up.
+We will keep you posted.

 Low Performing Medicare Advantage Plans 2014 (LPI)